 Rapid antigen testing

-Rapid antigen tests are now required as a screening tool for COVID-19 in some workplaces in Victoria.
-Workers are tested prior to entry to the workplace by health professionals.
-If a worker tests positive to COVID-19, their results are provided to the Department of Health via an online form.
+Rapid antigen tests are now used as a screening tool for COVID-19 in some workplaces in Victoria.
+Workers are tested using Point-of-care tests at their workplace or are undertaking rapid antigen tests at home.

 The Department of Health will continue to review this policy position as new evidence and experience emerges.